MISalz/mc-exercise/FUBAR.md

 What's the laziest piece of paper?

-- a nap kin, git it? git it?
+- A NAP kin, git it? git it?

+-Testing merge conflict